"Explore the real Argentina, from glaciers, to Buenos Aires, waterfalls and the world-wide recognised beautiful Patagonia!"

 Arrive in Buenos Aires and transfer to your hotel.

 Begin your Argentinian adventure with a tour of Buenos Aires.
 This will set the context for your tour nicely, as you learn more about the city’s incredible history, architecture, culture and people.
 You’ll explore some of the city’s highlights, including the Recoleta Cemetery where Eva Peron is buried, the famous Tango heartlands of the La Boca and San Telmo districts and the Casa Rosada Presidential Palace.

 Enjoy a free day to explore the city at your own pace.
-Take a day-trip across the river plate to Colonia, wander through the San Telmo antiques district or simply soak up the city’s Parisian atmosphere.
-In the evening, watch a Tango show in an intimate setting, as three singers, six dancers and four musicians perform in a wood-panelled 19th century bar.
+Take a day-trip across the river plate to Colonia, wander through the San Telmo antique district or simply soak up the city’s Parisian atmosphere.
+In the evening, watch a Tango show in an intimate setting, as three singers, six dancers and four musicians perform in a wood-panelled 19th-century bar.
 The show will chart the history of Argentina’s truest form of artistic expression, from its origins to the present day.
 Whilst watching the show you’ll enjoy a delicious à la carte dinner.
-At the end of the show a bus will return you to your hotel.
+At the end of the show, a bus will return you to your hotel.